 - establish a budget, focusing on needs and things they love

-- consider doing things like house hacking
+- consider doing something like house hacking

 - Monitor their credit score and build an emergency fund